isomerpages/mlaw-corp/news/speeches/_posts/2023-01-31-post-Opening Address by Second Minister for Law Edwin Tong SC at the Launch of the Community Law Centre.md

 ---
-title: Opening Address by Second Minister for Law Edwin Tong SC at the Launch of the Community Law Centre
+title: Opening Address by Minister for Culture, Community and Youth and Second Minister for Law Edwin Tong SC at Launch of the Community Law Centre
 permalink: /news/speeches/opening-address-by-2M-at-launch-of-CLC/
 date: 2023-01-31
 layout: post